-A litigator with first-chair trial and appellate experience, Clara J. Shin advises clients on complex technology, trademark and copyright infringement, unfair competition, and other commercial disputes.
+A litigator with first-chair trial and appellate experience, Clara J. Shin advises clients in complex technology, trademark and copyright, unfair competition, and other commercial disputes.
 Ms. Shin has helped to define the law in emerging areas by litigating landmark cases, including winning an important ruling defining the scope of software licensing and the first sale doctrine under copyright law.
 She has been recognized as a top intellectual property litigator in California by the Daily Journal, and as a leading intellectual property lawyer by several publications, including Legal 500 US and Super Lawyers.

 Ms. Shin’s practice includes expertise in securities litigation.
 She has represented defendants in securities class actions, derivative litigation, and investigations and proceedings commenced by government and regulatory agencies including the Securities and Exchange Commission, the Department of Justice, and FINRA.